 Silos often operate remotely, and their digital systems are often not fully integrated with each other.
 The silo effect is seen most starkly in women's health and in mental health.
-The emergence of Femīech as a concept reflects a realisation that women's health has been disconnected and neglected.
+The emergence of FemTech as a concept reflects a realisation that women's health has been disconnected and neglected.
 Digital transformation can help integrate the technological advances in women's health and wellbeing into a holistic service.
 These are issues of health and wellbeing that concern half of all clients.

 Mental health also often sits apart from the rest of the healthcare system, yet mental health is often present alongside physical illness.
-Almost half (46%) of those with a mental health condition in the UK also have a long-term physical health condition.
+During the pandemic, a 2020 study during the pandemic found that over half (57%) of people in the UAE were suffering from at least one mental health disorder9.
 In fact, mental health is of increasing concern across the developed world.
-Figures from the UK's Office For National Statistics (ONS) showed the proportion of people suffering symptoms of depression has almost doubled since the start of the pandemic - from 10% to 17%.